New Scientist presents Meet the Low Carbon Pioneers

 Mannion’s question may sound unusual given that she works for BP, one of the world’s biggest oil and gas companies.
 But that’s the point.
 BP believes it has a key role to play.
 And Mannion is heading a unit inside the company that is helping drive action across the business.

 “No one company or sector alone can deliver a low carbon future.
 Everyone, from consumers to corporations to governments, needs to take responsibility.
 At BP we’re asking what we can do to help to play a role in addressing this challenge,” she says.
-“As part of that we launched the Advancing Low Carbon programme,” for which she is the programme director.
+“As part of that we launched the Advancing Low Carbon programme,” for which she was the programme's launch director.

 For example, BP is one of the top wind energy producers in the US, generating 2259 MW of renewable power.
 That’s enough to power every home in Philadelphia.

 One example is Biojet, a lower carbon jet fuel made partly from recycled cooking oil that BP sells in Sweden and Norway.
-This reduces greenhouse gas emissions by more than 60 per cent compared to standard jet fuel.
+This reduces greenhouse gas emissions by more than 60% compared with standard jet fuel.

 Listen to the New Scientist podcast featuring Kathrina (audio only)